 - Wild Card: Lyman Hall, the new delegate from Georgia.
 Cautiously, he sticks to the party line of the southerners, but overrules them by the end.

 - Worthy Opponent: When Dickinson says "I regard America no less than does Mr Adams," he's not kidding; Adams and Dickinson are portrayed as both fundamentally good men and true patriots who merely differ on what they believe is best for their country.
 As Dickinson resigns from Congress, unable to sign the Declaration in good conscience, and sadly leaves to join the Army, Adams leads the delegates in rapping the tables with their knuckles (in the German tradition) in salute.
 Dickinson would later go on to sign the United States Constitution.John Adams: Gentlemen of the Congress, I say ye, John Dickinson!

 - Writer's Block: Jefferson, in regards to the Declaration, much to the consternation of Adams.John Adams: Do you mean to say that it is not yet finished?

 Thomas Jefferson: No sir.
 I mean to say that it is not yet begun.

-Your Terrorists Are Our Freedom Fighters: Discussed quite a bit.
+- Your Terrorists Are Our Freedom Fighters: Discussed quite a bit.
 Dickinson claims that it's always Boston starting the troublenote and views independence as a road to anarchy and mob rule, while he prefers to reconcile with Mother England.
-Franklin also provides a couple of pithy quotes:"Treason is an excuse invented by winners as an excuse for hanging the losers."
+Franklin also provides a couple of pithy quotes:"Treason is a charge invented by winners as an excuse for hanging the losers."

 "Rebellion is always legal in the first person, as in our rebellion!
 It is only in the third person, their rebellion, that it becomes illegal."